Vishisht-Chhabra/apprunner-VPC_Connector-networking-example/README.md

 6. Wait for the connector status to become **Active** (takes 2-3 minutes)

 #### 3.2 Prepare GitHub Repository
 This tutorial uses the Node.js application in this repository, which includes an `apprunner.yaml` configuration file.
-Since AppRunner only supports source code deployments from GitHub:
+Since AppRunner only supports source code deployments from GitHub and BitBucket:

 1. **Fork this repository** to your GitHub account
 2. Ensure the repository is **public** or set up GitHub connection for private repos
 3. Note your GitHub repository URL: `https://github.com/your-username/repository-name`

-**Important**: AppRunner source code deployments only work with GitHub repositories.
+**Important**: AppRunner source code deployments only work with GitHub and BitBucket repositories.
 Other git providers or S3 are not supported for source code deployments.

 #### 3.3 Create AppRunner Service
 1. In **App Runner Console**, click **Create service**